Technology is embedded in our everyday lives and continually changes how we work.

 - Computer and network systems engineering

 - Game development and animation

 - Networking and cybersecurity

 Levels of training

 Computer technology is used in most jobs and in the job application process.
-Adults can learn or improve basic computer skills through Adult Community Education (ACE).
-For more information about ACE courses and your local providers, see Adult Community Education.
+Adults can learn or improve basic computer skills through classes in their community.
+For more information see Adult Community Education.